 The philosophical discussion about how camera lenses ‘freeze’ our image and capture our ‘life’ in material outside ourselves and for a very long time after we are gone, could be endless.
 But if we are willing to be captured in the eternal archive, we want this photo to show the best of us; the moment that we want anyone to remember.
-Yet, the distance between what we see on the paper, or on our screen, and what was really there, is an object of research and discussion among all who were witnessed the moment because a live scene has even more interpretations than a still photo.
+Yet, the distance between what we see on the paper or our screen, and what was there, is an object of research and discussion among all who witnessed the moment because a live scene has even more interpretations than a still photo.

 “In a large family, everyone knows that even good understanding cannot prevent cousins, uncles, and aunts from sometimes having stormy or wearing conversations.
 Whenever I feel that tempers are fraying I take out our family photo album.
-Everyone rushes over, everyone’s amazed, they rediscover themselves, as babies and teenagers.
+Everyone rushes over, everyone’s amazed, and they rediscover themselves, as babies and teenagers.
 There’s nothing like it for calming them down, and everything settles down again”.
 (Mlle B.C., Grenoble (Isere), Elle, 14 January 1965, ‘Les lectrices bavardent (Readers chat)’.

 View Comments (1)

-• Sometimes I take pictures and delete pictures without thinking about it...
+Sometimes I take pictures and delete pictures without thinking about it...
 But sometimes photos can tell us something, a memory, a feeling,... and it stays special.
 I love taking photos to capture a moment, especially from people.
 I always ask, otherwise I indeed feel like steeling privacy.

 But I have to admit I don't like it when other people are taking my picture...
 I hate being on a photo :-).